American Airlines Deals and Credit Card Offers

 American Airlines issues two credit cards through Visa and MasterCard.
 Each offer the option to earn miles in accordance with every purchase you make using that specific card.

 This card offers entry-level benefits like earning 1 mile for every purchase charged to the card.
-It comes with a 30,000 bonus miles offer if you spend at least $1,000 on purchases within 3 months of opening your account.
-The $95 annual fee is waived for the first year.
+It comes with bonus miles offer if you spend at least $1,000 on purchases within 3 months of opening your account.
+The annual fee is waived for the first year.

-With the Citi® AAdvantage® Platinum Select® MasterCard you get Priority 1 boarding, free checked bags, no foreign transaction fees, and access to the Reduced Mileage Program, which allows you to redeem miles starting at just 7,500 miles.
+With the Citi / AAdvantage Platinum Select World Elite MasterCard you get Priority 1 boarding, free checked bags, no foreign transaction fees, and access to the Reduced Mileage Program, which allows you to redeem miles starting at just 7,500 miles.

 Additional perks include Admiral Club membership, enhanced airport experience, and a credit for the Global Entry or TSA Precheck application fee.
-The Citi AAdvantage Executive card comes with a $450 annual fee.
+This card also comes with a higher annual fee than the Citi / AAdvantage Platinum Select World Elite MasterCard.

 Finally, this card allows you to earn a companion certificate for one or two additional tickets at $99 on paid flights every year more than $30,000 is spent using the card.

 You can also redeem your miles starting at 7,500 miles and get 10% of your redeemed miles back (up to 10,000 miles) each year.
 It too comes with 25% off in-flight purchases and no foreign transaction fees for international travelers.
-It comes with an $195 annual fee.
+It comes with a higher annual fee than the other AAdvantage Aviator cards.

 American Airlines baggage fees